borntofrappe/FreeCodeCamp-Technical-Documentation-Page/README.md

-# FreeCodeCamp Technical Documentation Page

-## The Task
+# The Task

-Complete the aptly named project in the beta curriculum @freecodecamp.
+> Complete the aptly named project in the beta curriculum @freecodecamp.
+>
-In the line of "Applied Responsive Web Design Projects": *Build a Technical Documentation Page*.
+> In the line of "Applied Responsive Web Design Projects": *Build a Technical Documentation Page*.

-More specifically:
--
+More specifically build a page similar to [this one](https://codepen.io/freeCodeCamp/full/NdrKKL), which contains the following: